zebradile/ttool-ai/README.md

 Do correct incoherency 1-5 to propose a new block diagram.

 ```
 Click on start, wait.
-Then click on apply, and reorgaznise the blocks: you should have an updated Block Diagram.
+Then click on apply, and reorganize the blocks: you should have an updated Block Diagram.